outdreamer/build-a-cure/docs/tasks/function_to_do.md

           - this can work bc even components without agency respond to incentives bc of their common tie to physics
           - bias also interacts with the concept of randomness & randomness can explain false info signals, which connects to problem-solving intent of identifying truth

-    - query to generate insight path to find useful structures to apply across systems, for an intent like 'truth filtering'
+    - queries to generate insight path to find useful structures to apply across systems, for an intent like 'truth filtering'

+      - apply insight paths to generate insight paths

-      - find 'truth filtering' structures in source system
+        - find structures with 'truth filtering' intent in solution (source) system
           - map system components across systems (map 'truth' in agent system to 'correct' in non-agent system, match 'intent' to 'incentive' bc non-agent systems always respond to incentives)
             - map connecting structures in source system to connecting structures in target system (what connects bias function in source system vs. corresponding connection in target system)

+        - apply components of structures with 'truth filtering' intent across systems, to equalize problem (target) & solution (source) systems
           - apply metadata of 'truth-filtering' structures (bias) from agent source system to non-agent target system
             - apply bias/interface metadata (intent) to target system components
               - find intent ('reasons') for 'randomness' (find the change interactions producing false or temporary randomness in non-agent systems)

             - apply bias interface objects (intents/reasons to use biased rules) to target system components, due to commonness in intents across systems
               - bias intents/reasons: over-simplicity, lack of storage, lack of change type functions (update functionality)
               - 'if an info signal has bias intent signals (if its clearly caused by lack of storage), classify it as a potential false info signal (request from pathogen rather than from host cell, false electrical signal, illusion of an electron count)'

       - standard interface query